IryDev/space-tourism/README.md

-# django-space-tourism
+# space-tourism
-## 🪐🌍🚀A Django Website to practice it and css
+## 🪐🌍🚀A Solution to the Space Tourism website challenge from frontend mentor

 ## Languages and Tools used